Jakub-Svoboda/stream_video/README.md

 Nejde o grafickou podobu a jestli budou barvičky ladit - to není úplně práce backendisty, tzn. nikdo neřešíme design.
 Důležité je, jak se zhostíte práce s parametry, filtrovanim a řazením.
 Vysledek bych rád viděl jako git repozitář s historií např. na githubu

+## Solution description
+The solution contains a Django-based project with an app for managing the video database.
+A Celery task is set up to periodically fetch video metadata from a remote source and store them in a local database.
+A simple frontend has been set up to display videos from the database.
+The list of videos can be searched through and the results can be sorted.

+## How to run
+* Have a docker engine set up and running
+* Use the following command to run:
+> docker compose up --build